Palaeolithic or Old Stone Age in Rajasthan

 - New raw materials used for making stone tools included fine-grained siliceous rocks like chert and jasper.

-- In Rajasthan, sites of Middle Palaeolithic age are located at Luni valley, around Didwana, Budha Pushkar.
+- Important Middle Palaeolithic age sites are located at Luni valley, around Didwana, Budha Pushkar.

 3. Upper Palaeolithic or Later Old Stone Age (40,000 BC – 10,000 BC)